 AHRQ Post Doctoral Fellowship Program

-The AHRQ Post Doctoral Fellowship Program is rooted in the premise that a biopsychosocial model is the most appropriate one to adopt in the study of chronic disease and geriatrics, and that such a model is best implemented in an interdisciplinary training program.
-In this program MD's and PhD's not only work together on funded projects, they also teach each other about the clinical aspects of the population and the research methods necessary to study it systematically.
+The AHRQ Post Doctoral Fellowship Program is rooted in the premise that a multi-level, multi-disciplinary approach is the most appropriate one to adopt in studying how health services are delivered to meet the needs of individuals with chronic illness.
+In this program clinician and non-clinician scientists not only work together on funded projects, they also teach each other about the clinical aspects of the population and the research methods necessary to study it systematically.
 Further, special care is taken to ensure a good fit between the needs of each trainee and the interests, available resources, and capabilities of his or her faculty mentor.

-In recent years the program has increased its emphasis on long-term care, pharmaco-epidemiology, and chronic disease management and has sharpened its methodological focus.
-Ties established with the departments of Economics, Sociology, and Medicine have been highly productive and feature prominently.
-The program also now covers geriatric pharmacoepidemiology and organizational factors influencing the delivery of health care.
-Furthermore, collaboration with research centers focusing on behavioral medicine offers additional opportunities for postdoctoral fellows in this program.
+In recent years the program has increased its emphasis on long-term care, pharmaco-epidemiology, chronic disease management and CER/PCOR, and has sharpened its methodological focus.
+There are numerous opportunities for ongoing collaboration with investigators in other Centers and Departments and at the Veteran’s Administration Health Service Research Program.
+The program also now covers geriatric pharmaco-epidemiology and organizational factors influencing the delivery of health care.
+Most recently, the program has added substantial expertise in CER and PCOR, especially through the research synthesis and evidence contextualization available through close collaboration with the Center for Evidence-based Medicine (CEBM) at Brown.
+Furthermore, collaborations with research centers focusing on behavioral medicine and social epidemiology offer additional opportunities for postdoctoral fellows in this program.

-- To train both physician and non-physician researchers
+- to train both clinician and non-clinician researchers;

 Two tracks exist to accommodate differences in background:

-- For the physician who comes without prior research training, enrollment in the master of public health is desirable (see bms.brown.edu/pubhealth/mph).
-Over the two years of the fellowship, the physician fellow completes the MPH degree in concert with the other fellowship activities.
+- For the physician or doctorally prepared clinician who comes without substantial prior research training, enrollment in a Masters degree in Epidemiology or Clinical and Translational research the Master of Public Health is desirable.
+Over the two years of the fellowship, the physician fellow completes the Masters degree in concert with the other fellowship activities.
 He or she also continues seeing patients one half-day each week.
-Clinical activities are developed in conjunction with faculty in the affiliated hospital.
+Clinical activities are developed in conjunction with faculty in an affiliated hospital.

-- For the non-physician, formal coursework is usually limited to specialty methods courses that provide methodological expertise.
+- For the non-physician, formal coursework is usually limited to specialty courses that offer further methodological expertise.

 Fellows have the opportunity to do clinical work in a number of specialized settings related to the interface of psychiatry and general health care, including: